SOLAS-TTRPG/SOLAS/README.md

 *Requires **Inspiration***

 Instead of giving inspiration on your turn, you can now give it at any point (up to immediately after a roll, which it can be used to improve).
 Additionally, the inspired creature can now use the inspiration die to reduce the damage of an attack.

+### Celestial Fury
+*Requires **Rage***

+While you are raging and use a physical attack on a creature, you add an extra R1 to your attack, of a celestial damage type of your choice.

 ### Font of Inspiration
 *Requires **Inspiration***